Many Gizmo Engineering products are offered with choice of battery or plug-in versions. Here are some thoughts on choice of power.

 Choice of Battery?

-Our standard battery is manufactured by Ultralife which is a Lithium manganese dioxide primary cell.
-It provides 1200 mA-hrs of capacity which translates to around 50 hours of alarm activity. (typically a few years of normal use)
+Our standard battery is a Lithium manganese dioxide chemistry.
+One such product we have used is Ultralife’s primary cell U9VL It provides 1200 mA-hrs of capacity which translates to around 50 hours of actual alarm activity.
+Or put another way, 3000 minutes of alarming.
+This translates to a few years of normal use typcally.

 In cases where the alarm is rarely activated, then the internal-discharge determines the life.
 The discharge rate of Lithium Manganese Dioxide batteries is approximately 2% per year which means that after 10 year the self discharge will reduce the charge to 80% of a new battery.
 (80% is the common industry-accepted threshold to say when a battery is “spent”)

 Our Intrinsically Safe products use a Lithium Thionyl Chloride primary battery which has a 2400mA-hr capacity.
 With a passive (internal) discharge rate of only 1% per year, they are capable of idel monitoring for 20 years!